jeremehancock/Posteria/README.md

 1. Access the web interface at `http://your-server:1818`
 2. Log in using your configured credentials
-3. Upload posters via the upload button:
+3. Import posters form Plex
+4. Change posters:
 	- Support for local file upload
 	- Support for direct URL upload
-4. Import posters from your Plex Media Server
-5. Export posters to your Plex Media Server
+5. Posters are automatically updated on Plex
+6. Bulk export options also available
+7. As you add more media to Plex just re-import to add new posters
+8. Orphaned poster detection

 ## Security Considerations